raechanel/reading-notes-02/class-09.md

 `FORM CONTROLS`

-There are several tpes of form conreols that you can use to collect information from visitors to your site:
+There are several types of form controls that you can use to collect information from visitors to your site:

 * Adding Text:
   * Text input (single line) used for a single line of text such as email addresses and names
   * Password Input is a single line text box but it masks the characters entered
   * Text Area is for longer areas of text, such as messages and comments
 * Making Choices:
-  * Radio buttons are for use whena user must select one of a number of options
+  * Radio buttons are for use when a user must select one of a number of options
   * Checkboxes used for when a user can select and unselect one or more options
   * Drop-down boxes when a user must pick one of a number of options from a list
 * Submitting Forms: